 Recent developments in the areas of structural theory, stereochemistry, molecular rearrangement and mechanism of reactions of selected classes of organic compounds.
 Prerequisite: One year of Organic Chemistry of Chemistry 721.
-3.000 Credit hours

 CHEM 725 - Special Prob in Organic Chemistry

 A laboratory course designed to introduce the student to the techniques of chemical research by solving minor problems in Organic Chemistry.
 May be taken for credit more than once.
 1.000 Credit hours